 The University takes its commitment to providing students and employees with a safe environment seriously.
 Threats and acts of violence on our campus and other property, and in university programs and activities, are prohibited.
-This prohibition includes sexual assault, domestic violence, dating violence and stalking by any student, staff member, faculty member or other person.
-These crimes are addressed in the Student Conduct Code, EWU Policy 603-01 (Campus Safety, Security and Crime Prevention), EWU Policy 402-01 (Sexual Misconduct and Title IX Responsibilities), and EWU Policy 402-04 (Investigations of Employees for Sexual Harassment & Sexual & Interpersonal Violence).
-Community members are encouraged to report such conduct, and the university will address and investigate complaints in a prompt, fair and impartial manner.
+EWU will not tolerate any form of sexual misconduct, sexual harassment, sexual assault, domestic violence, dating violence, stalking or retaliation, and will take appropriate action against a university employee, student, visitor, volunteer or contractor found in violation (Interim Policy 402-01 - Sexual Misconduct, Interpersonal Violence & Title IX Responsibilities).
+These crimes are addressed in the Student Conduct Code, EWU Policy 603-01 (Campus Safety, Security and Crime Prevention), EWU Policy 402-01 (Sexual Misconduct and Title IX Responsibilities), and EWU Policy 402-05 (Title IX Investigations & Hearings).